YuliaTarima/Java-Text-Editor/README.md

 # Java-Text-Editor
-Data Structures and Performance by UC San Diego
+Based on Data Structures and Performance course by UC San Diego